How to Make the Most of a Small Garden

 A few tips what you can achieve in your small garden

-- Pittosporum tobira ’Nana’ – a small, compact and evergreen shrub, a good choice to plant instead of box balls (as boxes are hard to keep healthy nowadays, prone to disease)
+- Small, compact, and evergreen Pittosporum tobira ‘Nana’ is a great substitute for box balls (as boxes are hard to keep healthy nowadays, prone to disease)

 What to avoid: